bharathikannann/prioritor/README.md

 ## How it works
 - **In the Ambulance**
-  - The paramedic can enter the basic details of the patient.
+  - The paramedic will enter the basic details of the patient.

-  Specific Details of the patient can also be entered like
+  Then the specific Details of the patient can also be entered like
     - *Blood Loss Details*
     - *Fracture Details*
     - *Burns Details*